Best Concrete Mix For Garage Floor: The Ultimate Guide

 Factor #3: Quality of Ingredients

-This is actually true for almost anything.
+This is true for almost anything.
 The quality of the individual ingredients in any recipe has a direct bearing on the quality of the final dish.
-We all know that even a Michelin Star Chef can not make a great dish with sub standard ingredients.

 Likewise in the case of concrete.
-The strength of the concrete will depend a lot on the three main ingredients of the concrete mix; cement, water and aggregates.
+The strength of the concrete will depend a lot on the three main ingredients of the concrete mix; cement, water, and aggregates.
 I have already talked about these in the earlier section.

 Factor #4: Concrete Additives